dokutan/explain8601/README.md

 # explain8601
 Convert an ISO 8601 expression to a human readable description.
-ISO 8601-1:2019 and parts of ISO 8601-2:2019 are supported, older versions of the standard and RFC 3339 are not supported.
+ISO 8601-1:2019, ISO 8601-1:2019/Amd 1:2022 and parts of ISO 8601-2:2019 are supported, older versions of the standard and RFC 3339 are not supported.

 ## Installation
 You can download a release as a jar file from the GitHub releases page.
 Alternatively see the build section below.